Macmachi/kaspanode-performance/README.md

 # Kaspa Node Monitor

-A real-time system monitor with TUI (Terminal User Interface) to track your Kaspa node performance.
+A real-time system monitor with TUI (Terminal User Interface) to track your Kaspa node performance on linux server.

 ![Demo](/images/demo.png)